Skip to content

 Garbage in, garbage out

 AI agents are powerful multipliers, but they multiply whatever you give them.
-Bad architecture becomes bad code at 10x speed.
-Good architecture becomes great software at 10x speed.
+Bad architecture becomes bad code, faster.
+Good architecture becomes great software, faster.

 You need someone who can: